Nathan R. Kitchen

 >Nathan, I want to invite you to participate in a membership council.
 Is there a date in the coming month that you are available?

 Finally his intentions were clear.
-My stake president was ready to excommunicate me as promised.
+My stake president was ready to excommunicate me as promised, or using the new term that had been just release a few months previous, “withdraw my membership.”
 What he didn’t realize is even though he attempted to insert himself into the center of my story, he actually was an extremely insignificant part in the grand story of my life.

 Most of my life was lived as a life being acted upon because I was a gay man in the church—from the scared seventeen-year-old boy sitting in tears confessing his homosexuality to the bishop to my current stake president’s struggle to excommunicate me for marrying the love of my life.